hyebhiin/itp/Midterm/README.md

 ## How I overcame them
 I adjusted the size of the trees and made sure there was enough space between them.
 I used the scale() function to make the trees fit within the grid cells.
 I also added some space between each tree by adjusting the positions of the trees slightly.

 I carefully calculated the size of each grid cell and used that to scale the trees correctly.
 By adjusting the scaleFactor in the function, I made sure the trees would fit within the cells and not overflow.
+I also searched from https://p5js.org/reference/p5/triangle to figure out to create triangle.